 My mom's journey lasted over 14 years.
-There were many hard days, thousands of hours of tears - but there were also precious wonderful moments that gave me the strength to learn to be her care-taker and provider.
-Eventually I am sure I will share some of these moments on my blog, since she was such a large part of my life and made me who I am today.
+There were many hard days, thousands of hours of tears - but there were also precious wonderful moments that gave me the strength to learn to be her caretaker and provider.

 She left in July 2012 and I miss her every day.

 My love of glass has taken me to many places and I have been blessed to have been able to meet wonderful talented artists and designers.
 I have studied with the National Hot Glass Shop located in Ballston Spa NY, Sally Prasche, Bandu Scott Dunham and many others.
 In time I developed my own style and sense of how the glass flowed into the flame and every day I find a new way to give the molten glass a new life.

 I have spent many hours at the torch - by many hours I mean over 14 THOUSAND hours (and that is a low estimate).
 I have burned a few body parts - lost eyebrows - and even given myself a "haircut" in the flame.
 But, my love of glass and design has never grown cold.

 My beads have been included in workshops at Bead and Button and featured in The Record News in NY, where I was a contributing design columnist until I relocated to California.
 My boro lampwork pendants have been focal points in jewelry used by designers that were contracted by Nordstroms and other jewelry stores in New York State and California.

 In 2016 I began creating ceramic kiln-fired beads and findings to my glass passion.
 I love combining both mediums and discovering new ways to keep my passions challenging.